prettytechie1/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 3. The long format
   * [3-listfiles](): Bash script displaying current directory contents in a long format.
 * 4. Hidden files
-  * [4-listmorefiles]() Bash script displaying current directory contents, including hidden files (starting with .) in a long format
+  * [4-listmorefiles](): Bash script displaying current directory contents, including hidden files (starting with .) in a long format
 * 5.I love numbers
-  * [5-listfilesdigitonly]():Bash script displaing current directory contents in
+  * [5-listfilesdigitonly](): Bash script displaing current directory contents in
     * Long format
     * With user and group IDs displayed numerically
     * With hidden files (starting with .)
 * 6. Welcome
   * Bash script that creates a directory named my_first_directory in the /tmp/ directory.
+* 7. Betty in my first directory
+  * [7-movethatfile](): Bash script that Move the file betty from /tmp/ to /tmp/my_first_directory.